HaleyEgan/Climate-Change-Natural-Disasters/README.md

 You can re-run each cell in order if you want to test the code out.
 It will create a copy of our repository on your google drive.

+# Run our Quick_DA report

+We've also created a report through a library called Quick_DA that allowed us to create the missing-values and correlation matrix values you can see in our "Visuals" directory.
+If you want to see the full report, you can [Download This File](https://github.com/HaleyEgan/Climate-Change-Natural-Disasters/blob/main/Visuals/QuickDA_Explore_Results/report:_disasters_and_economic_impact_by_year_1635690884.html) and run it locally in your internet browser.
+This will show you the various ways we looked at each feature when we first viewed our data.